 Section 4: Ocean Waves & Tides

 A wave starts in the open ocean and is the movement of energy through a body of water.
 A wave is usually formed when winds blow across the water’s surface, which transfers energy.
 The crest is the highest point of a wave, whereas the trough is the lowest point.
-The wavelength is the measure of the distance from one crest to another or one trough to another.
-The amplitude is the amount of energy a wave carries that is measured from resting point to crest.
+The wavelength measures the distance from one crest to another or one trough to another.
+The amplitude is the wave’s energy calculated from the resting point to the crest.
 The frequency is the number of waves that pass a point in a certain amount of time.

 Tides are the daily rise and fall of Earth’s water on its coastlines.
-Tides are caused by the gravitational interaction of Earth, the moon, and the sun.
+The gravitational interaction of the Earth, the moon, and the sun cause tides.
 These gravitational forces produce two bulges on ocean surfaces.
-There is one bulge on the side of the Earth that faces the moon, and the other bulge is on the side that’s facing away from the moon.
+One bulge on the side of the Earth faces the moon, and the other is on the side that faces away from the moon.
 These bulges represent high tides.
-The tidal range is the difference in water level between a high tide and a low tide.
+The tidal range is the difference in water level between a high and low tide.
 It varies depending on the positions of the sun and the moon with respect to Earth.
 A spring tide is the largest tidal range, and it occurs when Earth, the moon, and the sun form a straight line.
 A neap tide is the lowest tidal range, which occurs when Earth, the moon, and the sun form a right angle.

 - Identify the main parts of a wave.

 - Compare a spring tide to a neap tide.